LF-Decentralized-Trust/project-proposals/proposals/incubation/velocitycore.md

 ![LF Architecture](https://github.com/user-attachments/assets/bcaaf450-573b-430d-a941-6b932c680cbf)

 ### Potential Objections
 A potential objection to accepting VelocityCore is that it doesnt differ significantly from other projects that exist in LF as part of the Decentralized Trust and Open Wallet Foundation.
-The objection however, would not be accurate because:
+The objection, however, would not be accurate because:
 1. VelocityCore focus is on providing a framework to build a trust-centric ecosystem
+2. Pay-to-verify features are unique in non-commercial software.
-2. Current work aims to utilize Credo within VelocityCore to provide OID4CVC and MDL support to the existing software stack.
-This proves that the VelocityCore builds on top of the contributions of other projects.
+3. Current work items that we continue to develop aim to utilize Credo within VelocityCore to provide OID4CVC and MDL support to the existing software stack.
+This shows that the VelocityCore builds on top of the contributions of other projects.

 ### Trust Registry & Registrar Portal
 A NodeJS Fastify API with a Portal having a ReactJS Frontend, the Trust Registry serves as the backbone of the ecosystem maintaining a